MartinThoma/MartinThoma.github.io/_posts/2013-05-16-the-collatz-sequence.md

 I've tested all Collatz sequences with $n \leq 10,000,000$.
 This is the result:

-{% caption align="aligncenter" width="512" caption="Collatz sequence steps" url="../images/2013/05/collatz-sequence-steps.png" alt="Collatz sequence steps" title="" height="512" class="size-full wp-image-66231" %}
+{% caption align="aligncenter" width="512" caption="Collatz sequence steps" url="../images/2013/05/collatz-sequence-steps.png" alt="Collatz sequence steps"  height="512" class="size-full wp-image-66231" %}

 For every hexagon, you check how many datapoints $(n,steps)$ you have there.
 This leads to the count.
 As you can see, step numbers from 50-120 are very common, the rest is very uncommon.
 The number of steps increases very slow.